freenas/freenas-docs/userguide/_static/themes/trueos_style/README.md

 ```
   html_theme_path = ['themes']
 ```
-#trueos_style is intended to be used in many iX stystems sphinx generated handbooks, with small style changes here and there.
+#trueos_style is intended to be used in many iX Systems sphinx generated handbooks, with small style changes here and there.